 Flanked by pastel-coloured houses on one side and forested green hills on the other, you’ll be welcomed into the port to take your place amongst the collection of luxury yachts that summer here.
 If you like, you may go scuba diving off of the coast to see Christ of the Abyss.
 The Piazzetta is a popular spot for the town’s discerning visitors to meet and take a break from the sun.
 For lunch, you will dine at Hotel Splendido and enjoy authentic Italian Cuisine overlooking the riviera.

 Portofino’s less-known neighbour Santa Margherita is just as charming, with its picture-perfect seaside promenade, where elegant hotels with Liberty facades overlook the waters.
 You’ll then cruise down to Rapallo - a classic Italian seaside town known for its busy weekly market and hilltop Sanctuary of Our Lady of Montallegro.

 Cinque Terre to Portovenere

-A destination that needs no introduction, the Cinque Terre are one of the most iconic, beautifully preserved areas to explore on a Mediterranean charter yacht and a perfect half-way point in your itinerary.
+A destination that needs no introduction, the Cinque Terre are one of the most iconic, beautifully preserved areas to explore on a Mediterranean charter yacht.

-Deeply rooted in antiquity, the UNESCO listed villages are made up of Riomaggiore, Corniglia, Manarola, Vernazza and Monterosso.
-Cars were banned here more than a decade ago so you’re free to explore the villages their network of stunning coastal and mountain trails on foot.
-While the Cinque Terre has become one of the most famous destinations in the Mediterranean to visit by tourists, they are a highlight of the coast and well worth the visit.
-Nearby Portovenere is a stones throw from the villages but far more peaceful.
-Its beauty has also earned it UNESCO status and its location on the Gulf of The Poets is spectacular.
+Deeply rooted in antiquity, the UNESCO listed villages are made up of Riomaggiore, Corniglia, Manarola, Vernazza, and Monterosso.
+Cars were banned here more than a decade ago, so you’re free to explore the villages and their network of stunning coastal and mountain trails by foot.
+While the Cinque Terre have become one of the most famous destinations in the Mediterranean to visit, they are a highlight of the coast and well worth the visit.
+Nearby Portovenere is a stone's throw away, but far more peaceful.
+Its beauty has also earned it UNESCO status, and its location on the Gulf of The Poets is spectacular to say the least.